 - Finally email MFY a link to your upload, along with your group name to: firstname.lastname@example.org

 If you need help or advice on how to create a recording in one of the above formats, please contact us on 020 7759 1830.

-The deadline for submitting a recorded entry is Saturday 4th of March, 2017.
+The deadline for submitting a recorded entry to our 2017 season has now passed.